-The Traditional Individual Retirement Account (IRA) and the Roth IRA offer ways to save for retirement, although each offers different benefits and advantages.
-This article explores the important decision variables when choosing between the two, as well as the impact of each on your current vs. future tax liabilities.
+The Traditional IRA and the Roth IRA offer ways to save for retirement, although each offers different benefits and advantages.
+This article explores the important decision variables when choosing between the 2, as well as the impact of each on your current vs. future tax liabilities.

 The Traditional IRA allows an individual with earned income to take a tax deduction for dollars contributed (if income falls below a certain threshold), and the growth in the account is tax deferred.
-When distributions are taken from an IRA, they are taxed as ordinary income.
-If one chooses not to take distributions from an IRA after reaching 59 ½, the IRS will force distributions to be taken at age 70 ½.
-These are known as required minimum distributions (RMDs) or sometimes minimum required distributions (MRDs) and are based on the presumable retiree's life expectancy.
+When distributions are taken from a Traditional IRA, they are taxed as ordinary income.
+If one chooses not to take distributions from an IRA after reaching 59½, the IRS will force distributions to be taken at age 70½.
+These are known as required minimum distributions (RMDs) and are based on the presumable retiree's life expectancy.

-In order to take the deduction in 2017, an employee who is covered by an employer-sponsored retirement plan (a 401k or equivalent plan) must make less than $62,000 to $72,000 as an individual or $99,000 to $119,000 as a married couple.
-If one of two spouses is covered by an employer-sponsored plan, the income limits for the household are increased to $186,000 to $196,000, and if no one in a household is covered by a plan, there is no income limitation in order to deduct contributions to a Traditional IRA.
+In order to take the deduction in 2018, an employee who is covered by a workplace retirement plan (such as a 401(k) or a similar plan) must make less than $63,000 to $73,000 as an individual or $101,000 to $121,000 as a married couple.
+If one of two spouses is covered by an employer-sponsored plan, the income limits for the household are increased to $189,000 to $199,000, and if no one in a household is covered by a plan, there is no income limitation in order to deduct contributions to a Traditional IRA.

 The other option is a Roth IRA.
 The Roth IRA was established as an account into which after-tax dollars are invested.
 While the Roth gives no tax deduction on the front end, the growth—and eventual distribution—is federal tax-free.
-The Roth IRA allows one to take out 100 percent of contributions at any time for any reason with no taxes or penalties.
-It is only the growth on which one must wait until the age of 59 ½ to draw penalty free.
-There is also a five-year aging period, which means that a payment made from a Roth IRA account is considered a qualified distribution if it is made after a five-year period, beginning with the first taxable year after which a contribution to the Roth IRA occurs.
-There are exceptions for death or disability, and there is a one-time $10,000 qualified distribution for first time home buyers.
+The Roth IRA allows one to take out 100% of contributions at any time for any reason with no taxes or penalties.
+It is only the growth on which one must wait until the age of 59½ to draw penalty-free.
+There is also a 5-year aging period, which means that a payment made from a Roth IRA account is considered a qualified distribution if it is made after a 5-year period, beginning with the first taxable year after which a contribution to the Roth IRA occurs.
+There are exceptions for death or disability, and there is a one-time $10,000 qualified distribution for first-time home buyers.

 One decision variable to keep in mind too, however, is income tax levels in the future.
 Most of the income generated by those in retirement is taxable.
-Even though at its inception Social Security income was promised not to be taxed, now up to 85 percent of one's Social Security retirement benefit is taxed.
+Even though at its inception Social Security income was promised not to be taxed, now up to 85% of one's Social Security retirement benefit could be taxed, depending on income.
 Pension income is taxed, although some states do not tax recipients of some pension income to draw retirees to their state.
-And, of course, tax-deductible contributions to 401ks and IRAs are going to be taxed in the year in which you take a distribution.
+And, of course, tax-deductible contributions to 401(k)s and IRAs are going to be taxed in the year in which you take a distribution.